 Reflections along these lines have led some to conclude that we are bound to come up empty-handed as long as we think of an agent's identification with her motives as a self-relation she is responsible for securing.
 For, as long as we take this approach, we appear to be stuck with the question: under what conditions does the agent govern her identification with some motive? what conditions must she satisfy in order to identify with the motives that move her to identify with some of her motives and not others? under what conditions does she authorize the attitudes and/or mental activities that issue in a given lower-order authorization?
 If we are to escape the regress such questions evoke, it seems that there must be an attitude that can be identified with the agent's point of view simply by virtue of being the attitude it is; there must be an attitude from which no agent can possibly be alienated.
 To be sure, if — like most animals — rational agents could not distance themselves from their own motives, then they would be incapable of governing themselves.
 Self-government requires two points of view: that of the governing authority, and that of the governed.
 Nonetheless, if there is to be an end to the potential regress of identifications, it seems that there must also be a limit to the capacity for self-alienation.

-As we have seen, no such limitation seems to apply where the attitude at stake is an agent's highest-order desire, evaluative judgment, or plan.
+As we have seen, no such limitation seems to apply where the mental state at stake is an agent's highest-order desire, evaluative judgment, or plan, or even an integrated combination of such attitudes.
 The only attitude from which it seems that no agent can be alienated is the desire to have sufficient power to determine one's own motives — the desire to be a self-governing agent.
 Even if, however, we leave to one side the question of whether this desire can really be attributed to every potentially self-governing agent, it does not seem to be an adequate basis for distinguishing motives whose power can be attributed to the agent herself from motives that are not in this sense internal.
 For if a desire underlies every action performed by a potentially self-governing agent, then it plays a causal role even when an agent fails to govern her motives in the minimal way necessary to be accountable for them.
 It thus cannot be the key to any account of what is special about self-governing agency.

 Perhaps there is no attitude to which we can point in order to distinguish between cases in which the power of an agent's motives can be directly attributed to her and cases in which her authority over her motives is a mere formality.
 If so, then this might seem to be a reason to favor accounts that tie autonomous agency to the agent's responsiveness to reasons.
 Unfortunately, however, these accounts have problems of their own.
 Most importantly, it seems as though a person can govern herself even if she does not understand the significance of what she is doing.
 To be sure, if someone's ignorance is perfectly reasonable, then she may not be to blame if she does something wrong.
 But under such circumstances, what frees her from blame is the fact that she has good reason to be ignorant.
 There appears to be no basis for assuming that, in addition to lacking certain relevant information, she is not really the (ill-informed) power behind her authorization of her action.